Changes to the Mental Health Act

 Seek Legal Advice

 While this article is intended to provide you with a guide of the general principles that operate in Queensland, it is not to be considered legal advice and may not cover important aspects that apply to your individual circumstances.
-If you have concerns about how your mental health may affect your legal proceedings, you should seek our advice.

 Article by Danielle Warren, Criminal Lawyer